SynBioDex/SbolStandardWebsite/content/community-governance/_index.md

 5. SBOL Editors may extend the voting period by up to an additional 5 working days when they feel that an insufficient number of votes have been obtained.

 6. SBOL Editors tally and call the vote.
-First vote will be judged by a 67% majority to indicate “rough consensus”.
+First vote will be judged by a 67% majority to indicate "rough consensus".
     1. If rough consensus is not reached, discussion of 3 working days is to follow.
 SEP authors can modify or withdraw their proposal during that time.
     2. The reasons for decisions must be recorded with the results of the vote.
     3. Any second followup vote will be ruled by 50% majority and will be treated as the decision.